timescale/docs/promscale/visualize-data/jaeger.md

     ```
     where: `<PROMSCALE_HOST>:9202` is the Promscale gRPC endpoint.

-1. Start the `jaegar-query` component, it should be successfully connected with
+1. Start the `jaeger-query` component, it should be successfully connected with
     Promscale to visualize the traces.

 </procedure>